caltechlibrary/nlp/spacy.md

 As noted above, the smaller models do not include word vectors.
 A word vector is a multi-dimensional (e.g. 300 dimensions) vector representation of the meaning of a word.
 Each dimension can be thought of as representing some dimension of the concept that the word represents, but because the vectors are usually computationally derived in a complex way, using machine learning techniques for example, what each dimension represents is not possible to describe.
-But the "proof of the pudding is in the eating
+But the "proof of the pudding is in the eating", as the proverb does.

+Here is what a word vector looks like:

 Similarity